KLD997/FreeTune/README.md

   `Export Mappack` is used to export mappack / `.mp` files.

+  `Sort Mappack` is used to sort the current mappack by its start index.

   ### Shortcuts
   Skip to the next changed value - `n`